CS-UCY-EPL343/winter19.team14/README.md

 password: 1234

 ## Installation
 No installation is needed.
-Open .html files with a web-browser.
+Open .html files with a web-browser.\
-OR
+OR\
-Launch this application for this website [`Gardiano Caffe`](https://www.cs.ucy.ac.cy/~kdemet06/epl343/)
+Launch this application for this website [`Gardiano Caffè`](https://www.cs.ucy.ac.cy/~kdemet06/epl343/)